jython/devguide/pullrequest.rst

 .. note::
-   You only have to sign this document once, it will then apply to all your further contributions to Python.
+   You only have to sign this document once, it will then apply to all your further contributions to Jython and CPython.

 Here are the steps needed in order to sign the CLA: